gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/html-index.md

 ---
-title: template-index
+title: html-index
 section: layoutbuilder
 layout: slide
 class: centered-slide

 notes: |

-  Click on your `index.html` and let's take a quick look at the code.
+  Click on your `index.html` to open it up.

-  The `index` page is where you put all of the HTML code that makes up what your website's home page should look like.

-  Your home page needs to be called `index.html` so that your web browser can load it automatically.

-  When you add more pages, you can call the extra ones whatever you like, but your home page should always be called `index.html`!
+  Click on the "Code Editor" button at the top right of CloudCannon.
+This opens the code editor screen for your page.

+  Copy the code from this slide into your code editor and save.

+  The first line contains the `doctype` - this tells your web browser that the file is an web page using the latest version of HTML.

+  The opening and closing `html` tags wrap around all of the html code in the page.

 ---

-## Index Page
+## Index Page Starter Code

     <!DOCTYPE html>
     <html>